brownplt/chaff-gen-artifacts/README.md

 # Getting Started

 Our artifacts mostly take the form of data.
-We include one executable component, which can be run as a Docker container.
+We include 3 executable components, which can be run as a Docker container.
 As a result, artifacts can be evaluated with only the following software: